fealsat/shapenet_renderer/README.md

 # ShapeNet Renderer

 This project renders spherical views of 3D models in `.obj`, `.ply`, or `.gltf` formats using Blender in [headless mode](https://docs.blender.org/manual/en/latest/advanced/command_line/render.html).
-It is based on Vincent Sitzmann's spherical renderer but updated for Blender 2.8+ and enhanced with several features and flexible configuration using a JSON file.
+It is based on Vincent Sitzmann's spherical renderer but updated for Blender 2.8+ with significantly enhanced features and flexible configuration using a JSON file.
 Below are instructions to clone, install Blender, and run the script.

 ## Features